Standard Outputs of C

 BEL

-is stored as a character if the output is redirected to a file.
-The bell sound is the result of the terminal’s interpretation of\a
+BELindicates the bell character.\ais stored as a character if the output is redirected to a file.
+The bell sound is the result of the terminal’s interpretation of\a.

 For more information, please refer to the ASCII Table.